Danny123456789121/graphrag-businessqa-evaluation/input_references/Strategic perspectives of corporate sustainability management to develop a sustainable organization.md

 The first research question (“How can a strategic perspective of corporate sustainability management be conceptualized?”) was addressed by introducing three dimensions of strategic management: strategy process, content and context.

 The second research question (“How can strategic success of corporate sustainability management be defined?”) was addressed by distinguishing between the societal value and business value of corporate sustainability management.
-By making use of first- and second-order sustainability performance levels, the various elements relevant to the assessment of the success of corporate sustainability management were clarified.
+By making use of first- and second-order sustainability performance levels, the various elements relevant to the assessment of the success of corporate sustainability management were identified.
 First-order sustainability performance focuses on the maximization of economic, social and environmental efficiency, whereas second-order sustainability performance is characterized by its focus on systemic effectiveness.

 The third research question (“How can corporations act more sustainably from a strategic point of view?”) was addressed in section 4 through a description of the process dimension and related propositions.
 Figure 3 shows how the strategic perspectives are integrated in the sustainability impact chain (as described in section 3.1).
 Integrating sustainability considerations into the strategy context is necessary to create business value.
-In the absence of the latter, companies
+In the absence of the latter, companies.

 24